eclipsesource/tabris-js/doc/widget-basics.md

 The `once` method does the same as `on`, but removes the listener after it has been invoked by an event.

-To remove a listener, use the method `off`
+To remove a listener, use the method `off`.

 ### Change Events

 All widgets support property change events.
-Change events are fired for all property changes, not matter how or why the changed occurred, or if the property is supported by the widget.
+Change events are fired for all property changes, no matter how or why the change occurred, or if the property is supported by the widget.
 All change events are named `change:[propertyName]` and have the same parameters: `target`, `value`, `options`.

 Example: